ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_start.md

 - Run Device Management client.
 - Meet technical requirements for Mbed Enabled program.

-These guidelines use pyOCD and DAPLink in the porting process because they are free and open source.
-Please note that you can use other interface firmware, but that is outside the scope of this document.
+These guidelines use pyOCD, our debugger, and DAPLink, our interface firmware, in the porting process because they are free and open source.
+Please note that you can use other debuggers and interface firmware, but that is outside the scope of this document.

 ### Scope and milestones